SisQ Bee Club Projects

 Siskiyou Golden Fairgrounds Bee Club Booth

-Fair time in Siskiyou County is a major, annual event in August.
-The SisQ Bee Club hosts an informational booth that is geared toward education and promotion of the Club’s Mission: Practicing and Promoting the Art of Beekeeping in Siskiyou County.
-Thousands of visitors, young and old, near and far, can obtain facts about beekeeping while getting up close and personal with bees in a demonstration hive, viewing equipment, tools, and visiting seasoned bee club members.
-Relative materials and handouts are free to the public and the Club sells members’ honey, beeswax candles, honey-based soap, and Club merchandise to promote the beekeeping art.
+The Siskiyou County Fair is a major annual event that takes place in June, starting in 2026.
+The SisQ Bee Club hosts an informational booth aimed at educating visitors and promoting the Club’s mission: to practice and promote the art of beekeeping in Siskiyou County.
+Thousands of visitors, both young and old, come from near and far to learn about beekeeping and enjoy a free tour of the new pollinator garden.
+Attendees can view beekeeping equipment and tools and engage with experienced club members.
+Informative materials and handouts are provided free of charge, and the Club also sells members’ honey, beeswax candles, honey-based soap, and merchandise to support the art of beekeeping..